lyra/plugin-gambio/README.md

 If you already installed an old version of the module, you must uninstall it before installing new version:

-- Go to `Modules > Payment Systems > Miscellaneous > added modules` menu in the Gambio backend, click on "Lyra Collect - Payment by credit card" entry than click on `Uninstall` button.
+- Go to `Modules > Payment Systems > Miscellaneous > added modules` menu in the Gambio backend.
+- Click on "Lyra Collect - Standard payment" entry than click on `Uninstall` button.
-- Do the same thing with "Lyra Collect - Payment in installments by credit card" if installed.
+- Do the same with "Lyra Collect - Payment in installments" if installed.

 **Do not forget to backup your module settings.**

 To install the new module version:

-- Copy the extracted folder content to your Gambio racine folder.
+- Copy the extracted folder content to your Gambio root folder.
 - Go to `Modules > Payment Systems > Miscellaneous > added modules` menu in the Gambio backend.
 - Click on `Install` button.